Simhyeon/r4d/docs/newline_rules.md

 thing to do.
 However newlines within rad processing have **consistent rules**, although those are often overlooked.

-## Macro's return value : ( "Empty" is either really empty or "NONE" ! )
+## Macro's return value is either nothing or a value with empty content

 Think of a macro as a function. ( Though it really is ) Macro gets arguments and processes body with given information and finally returns a value.
 Actually